TEDxCornell/temp-site/design-plan/design-journey.md

 > Explain why the website you will create for your client isn't too small and isn't too big.
 > Explain why you think it's the right size for this project.

 - Most of the content will be recycled from the existing website, which has substantial content.
-- The client also asked us to add some images to the website.
+The client also asked us to add more content like images.
+So the website will not be small.
 - We will focus on making our content concise and thorough for our viewers.
+We will also decide which content should not be included if it does not meet the audience's goals.
+So the website does not get too big.
+- As planned, each member will work on one page.
+We will make the content for each page about the same.

 ## Plan/Schedule (Milestone 1)